gamesbook/pyprototypr/docs/customised_shapes.rst

             notch_y=0.25,  notch_x=0.5, notch_corners="NW SE",
         )

-      These shares the following properties:
+      These share the following properties:

       - *x* and *y*, *height* and *width* - set the basic configuration
       - *label*, *label_size* - text to describe the shape's setting